 Without question, the lead attorneys in the case would have needed a number of legal translators to ensure that the suits and service documents were properly translated into German and Traditional Chinese, at least.

 In addition, the substance of the lawsuits involved complex patent materials and terminology.
 Translations of highly technical information would have necessarily required the expertise of a professional legal translation service, given that translators who do not specialize in IP translation services would likely have a great deal of difficulty handling the technical terms of art – as well as the legal terms of art – involved in the GlobalFoundaries lawsuits.

 Simply stated, with a case such as this, where courts and parties are in multiple places throughout the globe, an experienced legal translation service is vital.
 We welcome you to contact the experienced, reliable translators and remote and in-person deposition interpreters at All Language Alliance, Inc. for assistance with your transnational litigation.
-Call our legal translation service with extensive experience in IP matters and multilingual ediscovery translation services and deposition interpreting services in Taiwan, Hong Kong, Japan and USA at 303-470-9555 today to learn more, and to inquire about certified patent translation services.
+Call our legal translation service with extensive experience in IP matters, multilingual ediscovery translation services and deposition interpreting services in Taiwan, Hong Kong, Japan and USA at 303-470-9555 today to learn more, and to inquire about certified patent translation services.